 I-580 is located approximately 0.6 miles to the north of the project site.
 I-580 is designated as a scenic corridor per Alameda County's Scenic Route Element (County of Alameda 1966).
-The project would be located on a vacant site located near the existing chip and grind facility, which would provide feedstock for the project's compost production.
-The project area is disturbed and has already have been graded for its prior use for equipment storage.
+The project would be located on a vacant site located near the existing chip and grind facility, which would provide green material feedstock consisting of wood chips, mulches, soil amendment, and co-generation fuel for the project's compost production.
+The project area is disturbed and has already been graded for its prior use for equipment storage